syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Esc</kbd>
 </td>
 <td>
-If the current cell is in edit mode, reverts the changes that had been done in the current cell.
-If the underlying source implements the {{'[IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject#"")'| markdownify }}, on pressing of Esc key for the second time will cancel the edit mode for entire row.
+If the current cell is in edit mode, reverts the changes done in the current cell.
+If the underlying source implements the {{'[IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject#"")'| markdownify }}, pressing Esc key for the second time will cancel the edit mode for the entire row.
 </td>
 </tr>
 </table>

-### Shift Key Combinations
+### Shift key combinations

 <table>
 <tr>
 <th>
-Key Combinations
+Key combinations
 </th>
 </tr>
 <tr>